-In addition to any other design regulations provided in this Code, the following design guidelines shall apply to mixed-use buildings in the Yorktown Heights Planned Design District Overlay Zone:

-- 1. Architectural Designs.
-All applicants shall adhere to the following guidelines for design standards of any renovation or new construction on a property within the Yorktown Heights Planned Design District: - a.
-Exterior renovations or additions to historic buildings shall make every effort to restore the original appearance to the exterior of the building, with modifications only as approved. - b.
-Acceptable architectural forms will include Colonial, Federal, Georgian, and Victorian styles.
-Exact duplicates of historic buildings are not required; however, designs should reflect a sense of historical styles at an appropriate scale. - c.
-Appropriate use of sheathing (exterior covering) and decorative details.
-All new construction will be in brick or wood, unless it is demonstrated to the Advisory Board on Architecture & Community Appearance that some other material may be more appropriate given extenuating circumstances of the project, such as an addition on an existing building.
-Modern sheathing techniques may be used as long as the overall appearance conveys use of traditional building materials. - d.
-The following materials are not preferred for use in the Yorktown Heights Planned Design District: - i.
-Prefabricated metal siding, typical of manufactured commercial buildings. - ii.
-Dryvit-faced buildings or similar stucco-type surfaces.
+- (b) FAR shall be allowed up to, but may not exceed, 0.55; - (c) Maximum height of building shall be as set forth in the underlying zone subject to variation of up to 25% and may not exceed three stories.
+Enclosed space may be allowed at roof level which may not exceed 50% of the area of the roof. - (d) Maximum height may be increased to 52 feet and a maximum of four stories, provided that the lot on which a project is proposed is a single contiguous lot that is a minimum of 10 acres in size. - (2) (Reserved) - (3) (Reserved) - G. Design requirements.
+In addition to any other design regulations provided in this Code, the following design guidelines shall apply to mixed-use buildings in the Yorktown Heights Planned Design District Overlay Zone: - (1) Architectural designs.
+All applicants shall adhere to the following guidelines for design standards of any renovation or new construction on a property within the Yorktown Heights Planned Design District: - (a) Exterior renovations or additions to historic buildings shall make every effort to restore the original appearance to the exterior of the building, with modifications only as approved. - (b) Acceptable architectural forms will include Colonial, Federal, Georgian, and Victorian styles.
+Exact duplicates of historic buildings are not required; however, designs should reflect a sense of historical styles at an appropriate scale. - (c) Appropriate use of sheathing (exterior covering) and decorative details.
+All new construction will be in brick or wood, unless it is demonstrated to the Advisory Board on Architecture and Community Appearance that some other material may be more appropriate given extenuating circumstances of the project, such as an addition on an existing building.
+Modern sheathing techniques may be used as long as the overall appearance conveys use of traditional building materials. - (d) The following materials are not preferred for use in the Yorktown Heights Planned Design District: - [1] Prefabricated metal siding, typical of manufactured commercial buildings. - [2] Dryvit-faced buildings or similar stucco-type surfaces. - [3] Prefabricated-rock-aggregate-faced buildings. - [4] Concrete-block-faced buildings. - [5] Tilt-up concrete panels. - [6] Ribbon glass, tinted glass panels as sheathing, or tinted glass windows, windows that